Schools' planning and reporting

 Planning and reporting is a collaborative process.
 It provides your school board with an opportunity to work with staff, students, parents and whānau and your community to develop shared aims and targets for what you want your students to achieve.

-As a school board your planning and reporting responsibilities involve 4 key stages:
+As a school board your planning and reporting responsibilities involve four key stages:

-The following information is also available as a downloadable PDF.
+The following information is also available as a downloadable PDF: An overview of the planning and reporting cycle [PDF, 34 KB]

 Involve the school leadership team, staff, students, communities, mana whenua and iwi in the planning stage to identify shared vision and goals for students.